yodkwtf/python-fundamentals/README.md

 #### Loops

 - 2 types are **while loops** & **for loops**
-- Use `break` to stop and exit the loop
-- Use `continue` to skip over current iteration
 - Refer to [for-loop.py](./for-loop.py) and [while-loop.py](./while-loop.py)

 #### Importing Libraries and Modules